Moments of the inverse participation ratio for the Laplacian on finite regular graphs: The Graph Laplacian

 \subsection{Exact diagonalization}

-An ensemble of random regular graphs with with $n$ vertices and degree $z$ can be generated using the $\mathrm{O}(n z^2)$ algorithm of Steger and Wormald \cite{Steger:1999vh}.
+We now focus on the spectral decomposition of Laplacian matrices drawn from an ensemble of random regular graphs with with $n$ vertices and degree $z$.
+These matrices are generated using the $\mathrm{O}(n z^2)$ algorithm of Steger and Wormald \cite{Steger:1999vh}.
 From the vertex neighbor list of each graph, we construct the adjacency matrix $A$ and then exactly diagonalize the resulting $n \times n$ sparse Laplacian matrix $L$ given in Eq.~(\ref{eq:laplacian}).
 In this paper, we present results for graphs with

-where all averages are performed over a set containing $N_G$ graph realizations, with $N_G = 5000$ for $n < 5000$ and $N_G=1000$ graphs for $n \ge 5000$.
+where $z$ and $n$ have been chosen with an eye towards exploring their interdependence for large graphs.
+All averages are performed over a set containing $N_G$ graph realizations, with $N_G = 5000$ for $n < 5000$ and $N_G=1000$ graphs for $n \ge 5000$.
 The exact number of unique graphs, $\mathcal{N}_G$ with a given $n$ and $z$ grows quickly with $n$ but is unknown in general.
-An asymptotic result for degrees satisfying $z\le \sqrt{2\log n} - 1$ was proved by Bollobas in Ref.~\cite{Bollobas:1980}.
+An asymptotic result for degrees satisfying $z\le \sqrt{2\log n} - 1$ was proved by Bollob{\'a}s in Ref.~\cite{Bollobas:1980}.
 Explicit counts for small $n$ and $z$ can be found at the Online Encyclopedia of Integer Sequences \cite{OEIS}, \emph{e.g.} for $z=3$ and $n=16$, $\mathcal{N}_G = 4060$.

 We begin our analysis by describing the eigenvalue distribution of $L$.
-For $n \gg 1$, the limiting form of the density of states $\rho(\varepsilon)$, the probability of an eigenvalue falling between $\varepsilon$ and $\varepsilon + d\varepsilon$, is given by the Kesten-McKay law \cite{Kesten:1959rw,McKay:1981ex}:
+For $n \gg 1$, the limiting form of the density of states $\rho(\varepsilon)$, the probability of an eigenvalue falling between $\varepsilon$ and $\varepsilon + d\varepsilon$, is given by the Kesten-McKay law \cite{Kesten:1959rw,McKay:1981ex,Bauerschmidt:2016lk}:

-For finite values of $n$, Metz \emph{et al.} have recently computed the $1/n$ corrections to this expression, originating from the contributions of loops of all possible lengths.
+For finite values of $n$, Metz~\emph{et al.} have recently computed the $1/n$ corrections to this expression, originating from the contributions of loops of all possible lengths.

 For a graph with $n$ vertices, the eigenvalues of the Laplacian matrix $\{\varepsilon_i\}$ are determined by exact diagonalization, and a comparison to Eq.~\eqref{eq:rhoKM} can be made by numerically constructing the histogram: